mattcorr/resume/matt-corr-resume.md

 # Matthew Corr - Senior Consultant

-Matt has two main roles, these are Developer and DevOps Engineer.
-As a developer, Matt has extensive Microsoft Integration experience utilising Biztalk Server and Service Fabric solutions.
-He is very methodical and known for excellent documentation and diagrams.
+Throughout his career, Matt has demonstrated a high level of proficiency in two roles: Developer and DevOps Engineer.
+As a developer, Matt has extensive experience building Microsoft Integration solutions utilising BizTalk Server and Service Fabric.
+He is well known for his methodical approach and for his excellent documentation and diagrams.

-As a DevOps Engineer, Matt is very passionate about delivering successful outcomes with implementing DevOps processes and automation utilising Microsoft products.
-He has demonstrated a high level of skill, knowledge and integration with PowerShell, Octopus Deploy, Azure DevOps Repos/ Build/Artifacts and TeamCity applications.
+As a DevOps Engineer, Matt is passionate about delivering successful outcomes through his expert implementation of DevOps processes and automation.
+While highly skilled and knowledgeable in Microsoft technologies such as PowerShell and Azure DevOps (formerly VSTS), he is equally proficient in leveraging Octopus Deploy and TeamCity.

-In general, he has repeatedly shown high levels of experience with the build, deployment and testing of different integration applications across various types of client environments.
+In general, Matt has repeatedly shown high levels of experience with the build, deployment and testing of different integration applications across various types of client environments.
+He is continually sought after as an SME in all aspects of DevOps, both within Deloitte and by our clients.

 ---
 ## Technology and Skills
-Microsoft BizTalk Server; Microsoft Service Fabric; PowerShell; Octopus Deploy; Azure DevOps; TeamCity; Confluence Administration
+Microsoft BizTalk Server, Microsoft Service Fabric, Microsoft Azure, PowerShell, Octopus Deploy, Azure DevOps, TeamCity, Confluence, Jira

 ## Industries and summaries
-Government; Financial Services; Transport; Military; Public Sector; Police
+Government, Financial Services, Transport, Military, Public Sector, Police

 ## Education
 **Queensland University of Technology**